How do I move personal goods to Canada?

 Language: English and French

-Religion: Catholic, Islam
+Religion in Canada: Catholic, Islam

 Government: Federal parliamentary.
 Constitutional monarchy